oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 }
 ```

 Your react app will send your player's name along with their score to the server.
 This JSON represents what the function is expecting to receive from the react.js app.
 These parameters can be accessed in the `event` property provided by the boilerplate from Amazon.
-You can add up to 10 cases once you’ve fleshed out your data validation to ensure that your test cases are covered.
+You can add up to 10 cases once you've fleshed out your data validation to ensure that your test cases are covered.

 Lastly, create a function for `cardsharksApi_highScores_getHighScores`.
 Add the following code to it:

 ```javascript
 exports.handler = async(event) => {